amok/SlimCSRFProtection/README.md

     $app->add( new SlimCSRFProtectionNoSession("It is my secret string!", 'show_message') );

 ### Important
-SlimCSRFProtectionNoSession generates token, related of your secret string, $_SERVER['REMOTE_ADDR'] and $_SERVER['USER_AGENT'], therefore it is not full protection - users from same subnet takes same token.
+SlimCSRFProtectionNoSession generates token, related to your secret string, $_SERVER['REMOTE_ADDR'] and $_SERVER['USER_AGENT'], therefore it is not full protection - users from same subnet takes same token.
 If it is possible, use SlimCSRFProtection instead of SlimCSRFProtectionNoSession

 ## Usage in View
 By default SlimCSRFProtection append to view three variables: